christofolo/christofolo.github.io/musictheory.md

 Definitions to learn: the first note in a scale is called the Tonic.

-In music theory, the scale degree is the position of a particular note on a scale relative to the tonic.
-Each degree is the number given to each step of the scale:
+In music theory, you can also number the notes in the Major Scale.
+Instead of using the Solfege syllables ("Do", "Re", etc), just use "1", "2", and so on...

 ![ ]({{ site.baseurl }}/images/major-scale-pattern-rainbow.png?2272022){: .mx-auto.d-block :}